-When prepping meals, it is not only important what you choose to put into your body, but also how you balance it out.
-In calorie intake, there are those who focus on calorie intake and then those who focus on macronutrients.
-The winning selection is to go with macro nutrients which breaks down your caloric intake into three categories:
+When prepping meals, it is important what you choose to put into your body and how you balance it out.
+Some focus on calorie intake, and then those focus on macronutrients in calorie intake.
+The winning selection is to go with macronutrients, which breaks down your caloric intake into three categories:

 By figuring out a good balance of carbohydrates, fat, and protein (macros), you can better provide your body with the overall balance that it needs.

 10. Eat the Right Carbohydrates

 Where some may go wrong with nutrition are, for example, no carb diets, which deprives your body of valuable whole grains that it needs.
 Whole grains are, of course, a key factor in that sentence.
 It is wise to cut out simple carbohydrates such as white bread, tortillas, white rice, potatoes and replace them with whole-grain options such as yams, oats, and whole wheat.